5 top winter skin conditions and how to prepare for them

 Telemedicine can help

-When you're experiencing something new or unexpected, or you're traveling and need a dermatologist's care, telemedicine is a convenient option for diagnosis and relief.
-A virtual visit with a clinician provides care at low cost and high quality at your convenience.
+When you're experiencing something new or unexpected, or you're traveling and need a dermatologist's care, an online dermatologist is a convenient option for a diagnosis and relief.
+A virtual dermatology visit provides the care you need from anywhere you may go.